cseanburns/journal-issues/manuscript.md

 simply because the model is basically the same.

-I believe that some of the big problems that science has today is the result of mimicking those print-based workflows within a digital environment.
+I believe that some of the big problems that science has today are the result of mimicking those print-based workflows within a digital environment.
 The open access movement is concerned with making the journal article and other traditional